-After another round of police shootings this week of two Black men — Terence Crutcher and Keith Lamont Scott — sparked an uprising in Charlotte, North Carolina, at least 11 cities announced the introduction of ordinances that would force transparency in local police departments’ acquisition and use of secretive surveillance technologies, which are disproportionately used to target communities of color — as well as the newest generation of civil rights activists.
+After another round of police shootings this week of two Black men sparked an uprising in Charlotte, North Carolina, at least 11 cities announced the introduction of ordinances that would force transparency in local police departments’ acquisition and use of secretive surveillance technologies.

 The bills include measures mandating that the acquisition and/or use of local police surveillance tools like “Stingray” cellphone tracking equipment, automated license plate readers, facial recognition technology and closed-circuit television cameras, among other surveillance tools, be explicitly approved by local city councils and subject to a public hearing process that would ensure public input in decisions that directly impact communities’ collective privacy and civil rights.

-The 11 cities announcing legislative measures this week include Washington, D.C., New York City, Seattle, Richmond, Milwaukee and Miami Beach, among others.
-The groups are calling this week’s effort only the “first wave” of accountability-related reforms, and told reporters that the initiative is working with other cities to replicate the community-control measures across the US.
+The 11 cities announcing legislative measures this week include D.C., New York City, Seattle, Richmond, Milwaukee and Miami Beach, among others.
+The groups are calling this week’s effort only the “first wave” of accountability-related reforms, and told reporters that the initiative is working with other cities to replicate the community control measures across the U.S.

 “In Ferguson, Baltimore, Chicago, New York, Oakland, South Carolina, Minneapolis, San Francisco, Baton Rouge and now Charlotte, amongst other cities, Black communities are dying at the hands of those they pay to serve and protect,” said Malkia Cyril, executive director of the Center for Media Justice during a press call.
 “Officers that kill are placed on administrative leave.
 They’re paid.
 They start ‘Go Fund Me’ pages to raise money [for themselves].
 They’re rarely charged, even more rarely indicted and even more rarely convicted.
 Instead of being held accountable for the reckless endangerment and taking of Black lives, police departments are being rewarded, their budgets and their tool belts expanded with digital surveillance technologies.”